+Introduction – Without the right security and encryption solution in place; big data is a very big problem.
+A smart Big Data factory should take smart approach to this costly, sensitive and critical asset maintenance and management.
+Before we go further let me explain un short what is Big Data, I am sure most of us knows the answer already; Big data is term that means a huge amount of Digital Data.
+This data is unorganized and unstructured because it is capture from different sources.
 So it is difficulty to analysis.
-For instance card holder data should be managed in highly secured data vault, using multiple encryption keys with split knowledge and dual/triple control.
-In todays time with the help of Artificial intelligence, data security took another angle where no real data is mapped to dummy data and real data never gets into internet black hole as this data store cannot be connected to/via the internet but remains at back seat.
+For instance cardholder data should be managed in highly secured data vault, using multiple encryption keys with split knowledge and dual/triple control.
+In todays time with the help of Artificial intelligence, data security took another angle where now actual data is mapped to dummy data and actual data never gets into internet black hole as this data store cannot be connected to/via the internet but remains at back seat.
 A data thief would not be able to make use of information stolen from a database without also having multiple level of keys.

 Main Story – Big data presents a tremendous opportunity for enterprises across multiple industries especially in the tsunami like data flow industry of “Payments”.
 FinTech, InsureTech, MedTech are major data generating industries i.e massive group of factories.
 According to some data from Google it shows technology based innovative insurance companies pays $0.60-$0.65 of each dollar in claims, with the rest covering costs of admin, marketing and reinsurance.